We are an open company building the sustainable financial ecosystem of the future

 2002

-SellaMoney was launched: the first prepaid card by Banca Sella, answering the demand of Customers to have a payment tool without a current account.
+SellaMoney is launched - the first prepaid card by Banca Sella, answering the demand from Customers to have a payment tool without a current account.

 2006

-Launch of Websella.it, dedicated to Customer that prefer to operate online.
-The core offer is the fee-free current account, to which was in time added a wide range of products and services.
+The launch of Websella.it, dedicated to Customers who prefer to operate online.
+The core offer is the fee-free current account, to which over time a wide range of products and services are added.

 2008